IMPACT PMO Leader Mindset: Instill Focus

 When you understand the overall strategy and where the business is going, you are better positioned to help the organization realize their desired outcomes.
 You can help drive decisions more effectively and guide the project teams through IMPACT delivery with the right focus.
 But, if we stay 100% focused in the clouds, we can’t turn that strategic vision into IMPACT and the strategic perspective is meaningless.

 I hope this has given you some things to think about as you Instill Focus within your team.
-Next week, we will dive deep into redefining how we measure PMO and project success by Measuring Outcomes, not just progress.
+In the next installment, we will dive deep into redefining how we measure PMO and project success by Measuring Outcomes, not just progress.

 How do you Instill Focus in your organization?
 Please share your thoughts on these tips and the ways you’ve driven IMPACT with your PMO by getting everyone laser-focused.